Fiona-600/Machine-Learning-and-Statistics-Project/README.md

 • A *‘gitignore’* file containing any files or file types which should be ignored by the github repository

+• A *‘LICENSE’* file containing a copy of the MIT Licence

+• A *'project-instructions.pdf'* file which outlines detailed instructions for the project

+• A *‘README.md’* file which contains:

+  1. An introduction to the dataset
+  2. An explanation of the 'XXX'
+  3. Conclusions and findings
+  4. How to run the python code
+  5. References used in completing the project

 • A python program file called *‘scikit-learn.ipynb’* which contains the following:

   1. A demonstration of the following three scikit-learn algorithms: